float3/float3.github.io/content/blog/recursive-just-intonation.md

 recursive E-major G#  = 25/16 = 1.5625
 ```

-Those are different notes hiding under the same name.
+Those are different frequencies sharing the same name.

 The general formula is: